just-the-docs/just-the-docs/docs/navigation/main/collections.md

 The main navigation for all your normal pages (if any) is displayed before those in collections.
 When *all* your pages are in a single collection, its name is not displayed.

+## Example: multiple collections
+{: .text-delta }

 You can configure multiple collections.
 This creates categories in the main navigation with the configured names.

-#### Example

 ```yaml
 collections: